 Psychoanalytically, redemption is a form of binding.
 To redeem something is to bind something, to make it acceptable, to make it loveable, palatable, to make it somehow aesthetically acceptable.Oliver Davis and Tim Dean, “Hatred of Sex” (U Nebraska Press, 2022) speaking at the Critical Theory podcast

 THE TYPICAL STRUCTURE OF A REDEMPTION STORY

-- EARLY ADVANTAGE — the protagonist becomes aware of their special blessings; they feel marked from the start
+- EARLY ADVANTAGE — the main character becomes aware of their special blessings; they feel marked from the start

-- SENSITIVITY TO SUFFERING — the protagonist describes how they noticed the unfairness of the world
+- SENSITIVITY TO SUFFERING — the main character describes how they noticed the unfairness of the world

-- MORAL STEADFASTNESS — the protagonist lives their life guided by a strong sense of right and wrong
+- MORAL STEADFASTNESS — the main character lives their life guided by a strong sense of right and wrong

 - REDEMPTION SEQUENCES — moments in which a significant mistake or hardship — addiction, divorce, unemployment, etc. — becomes a means to absolution and grace, or what McAdams describes as the “deliverance from suffering to an enhanced status or state”

 - EDUCATION PROVIDED BY THE HARD TIMES — the protagonist commits to “prosocial goals” and tries to “improve the lives of other people”

 Here’s a Christian way of putting it.
 I’ve annotated with common writing terminology: